archivesunleashed/aut-docs/docs/Gephi-Converting-Site-Link-Structure-into-Dynamic-Visualization.md

 WriteGDF(links, "all-links.gdf")
 ```

 The ensuing `all-links.gdf` can be natively imported into Gephi.
+You may want to use `getCrawlMonth` instead.

 ### Step Two: Import into Gephi